Find Affordable College Courses

 On average, ME graduates from WIT take out $22,932 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $641, based on a 10-year repayment plan.

-University of Massachusetts - Dartmouth landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree mechanical engineering programs.
-UMass Dartmouth is a medium-sized public school located in the suburb of North Dartmouth.
+University of Massachusetts - Dartmouth did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a bachelor’s degree.
+It came in at #8 on the list.
+UMass Dartmouth is a medium-sized public school located in the midsize suburb of North Dartmouth.

 About 18% of the students majoring in ME at the school are women while 82% are male.